-	On 6 October Sony Classical will release a CD ‘Bohemian Rhapsody’ with PKF – Prague Philharmonia and the trumpet player Gábor Boldoczki.
-On 20 October the eagerly anticipated CD ‘Eternamente’ with the soprano Angela Gheorghiu will be launched by Warner Classics.
+On 6 October Sony Classical was released a CD ‘Bohemian Rhapsody’ with PKF – Prague Philharmonia and the trumpet player Gábor Boldoczki and on 20 October the eagerly anticipated CD ‘Eternamente’ with the soprano Angela Gheorghiu will be launched by Warner Classics.

 PKF – Lobkowicz Series